Daxes11/Udacity_DevOpsCapstone/README.md

 # Used Tools and Technologies

 * [Flaskex](https://github.com/anfederico/flaskex) as flask sample application for deployment
-* Using Jenkins together Blue Ocean plugin to implement CI/CD
+* Using Jenkins together with Blue Ocean plugin to implement CI/CD
 * Working with CloudFormation (eksctl) to deploy clusters
 * Building Kubernetes clusters using AWS EKS
 * Docker for building containers in pipelines